 The top business schools would tell you that none of the above styles are perfect.
 And they’re right.
 To be an effective manager, you need to find ways to embrace the good qualities of the most common management styles while avoiding the negative qualities.
 How do you do that?

-As mentioned above, earning a master’s degree in leadership can help you learn how to be a great manager.
-This graduate degree focuses on the qualities that make a good leader in the modern world, and can give you the skills you need to properly assess the management styles above and construct the right one for you and your team.
+As mentioned above, earning a master’s degree in business administration can help you learn how to be a great manager.
+In this graduate degree program, you can focus on the qualities that make a good leader in the modern world, and gain the skills you need to properly assess the management styles above and construct the right one for you and your team.

-The best part is that earning an MS degree is more convenient than ever before thanks to online learning.
-Many of the best business schools online offer a Master of Science in Leadership, giving you the opportunity to earn your MS degree from home and on a schedule that allows you to continue working full time.
-An MS in Leadership online program can be the perfect educational choice if you want to be a successful manager.
+The best part is that earning an MBA degree is more convenient than ever before thanks to online learning.
+You’ll have the opportunity to earn your MBA degree from home and on a schedule that allows you to continue working full time.
+A Master of Business Administration online program can be the perfect educational choice if you want to be a successful manager.

-Walden University is an accredited institution offering an online MS in Leadership degree program.
+Walden University is an accredited institution offering an online Master of Business Administration degree program.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.